brphillis/garden-4-camps/README.md

+# Devlog

+I have changed coords in test data so the map iframes can return valid place

 # Garden4Camps

 For this challenge, we ask you to produce a small React + TypeScript app for people who want to rent their garden to campers.